shanif3/CrewAI/Readme.md

 4. **Find Common Citations and Recommend**: The system will analyze the citations within the reviewed papers and find common references that the user might not have initially provided.
-These papers will be recommended based on their relevance to the user's area of focus.
+These papers will be recommended based on their relevance to the user's area of focus. ( Hint: This can be done using tools- ask me about it!)
 5. **Any other interesting idea**

 Please start by implementing the first 2 missions, and then proceed with the bonus missions as you see fit.